Prepositions – Examples & How to Use Them

 I want to go out after lunch.

-“During” refers to something that happens within a certain full stop.
+“During” refers to something that happens within a certain period.

 Example